nikkNizz/Drawish/README.md

 #### Shapes
 Click the [shapes] button, or select a shape from the selection box.
 The shape can be moved by dragging the area with the mouse or from keyboard (A W S Z keys).
-Shapes are: SQUARE, RECTANGLE, CIRCLE, ELLIPSE, TRIANGLE, ROUNDED RECT, STAR, ARROWS, CROSSES (for simple arrow see "Line / Simple arrow / Connected lines" chapter).
+Shapes are: SQUARE, RECTANGLE, CIRCLE, ELLIPSE, TRIANGLE, ROUNDED RECT, STAR, ARROWS, SOLID, CROSSES (for simple arrow see "Line / Simple arrow / Connected lines" chapter).
 Border width is defined by line width box.
 Many filling options are available from the choice box at the top right.

 #### Shapes by keyboard
-You can create rectangles, squares, circles and ellipses by entering data from the keyboard from the "Image-->Create Shapes" menu.
+You can create rectangles, squares, circles and ellipses by entering data from the keyboard from the "Image-->Create Shapes" menu (or ALT + H).
 **Enter the center** as the shape coordinate.
 You can draw the center of these shapes or not.

 #### Curved line
 Click the [curved line] button.
 You will be able to click on 4 points of the image through which the bezier curve will pass.
 The real-time display of the bezier curve is not available.

 #### Connected curves